 Ph.D.
 Sociology, 2012, University of New Mexico – Albuquerque

 Dale Willits, Ph.D., is an Assistant Professor of Criminal Justice and Criminology who joined WSU (at the Pullman campus) in the fall of 2015.
 Dr. Willits earned his Ph.D. from the University of New Mexico in 2012 and previously held a tenure-track position in the California State University system.
-His research interests include policing (race and policing, police-community interactions, and the role of organizational structure in explaining policing outcomes), drug policy (the effects of drug legalization and the persistence of illicit drug markets), and violence (the situational etiology of violence, trends and predictors of gun violence, trends and predictors of homicide).
+His research takes an interdisciplinary focus making use of criminological, sociological, and public health insights to explore issues related to criminal justice and public health outcomes.
+His current work focuses on policing (race and policing, police-community interactions, and the role of organizational structure in explaining policing outcomes), drug policy (the effects of drug legalization and the persistence of illicit drug markets), and violence (the situational etiology of violence, trends and predictors of gun violence, trends and predictors of homicide).

 Quantitative Methods (undergraduate and graduate), Research Methods (undergraduate and graduate), Advanced Research Methods (graduate)

 Policing (Race and Policing, Police-Community Interactions, and Organizations); Drug Policy (Effect of legalization and persistence of illicit drug market); Violence (Situational etiology of violence, gun violence, and homicide).

 Dr. Willits is currently working on projects in the following areas: police-citizen encounters, the effects of marijuana decriminalization on policing and crime, the role of marijuana in traffic safety, the situational efficacy of general strain theory for explaining violence, and the role of work in youth delinquency.

 His research is currently funded by the National Institute of Justice and the Washington State Traffic Safety Commission.